3 Packages

 library(devtools)

 This chapter covers the necessary ingredients of R packages.
 We’ll start by exploring the differences between Shiny projects, R packages, and Shiny app-packages.
-Then, we’ll dive into the requirements for 1) creating new Shiny app-packages, and 2) converting Shiny app projects into Shiny app-packages.
+Then, we’ll dive into the requirements for 1) creating new Shiny app-packages from scratch, and 2) converting Shiny app projects into app-packages.

 pak::pak('mjfrigaard/shinypak')